Successful marketers know how to go the extra mile when promoting their brands, products, and services.

 Take advantage of greed

 People are greedy by nature.
-Don’t think so?
+Don’t you agree?

 Think about the first day of spring.
 Ice cream parlors all over the country offer promotions like a free cone or scoop.